Gold Beach

-• Gold Beach and its vicinity is a fantastic destination offering numerous outdoor opportunities
+• Gold Beach and its vicinity are a fantastic getaway offering numerous outdoor opportunities

-Gold Beach and its vicinity is a fantastic getaway destination for any outdoors enthusiast with any set of interests.
+Gold Beach and its surrounding area are a fantastic destination for any outdoors enthusiast with of all interests.
 The name of the town comes from the gold mining past.
 The gold was discovered in sands near the mouth of the Rouge River.
 The Gold Rush ended many years ago, but the name stuck to the present times.

-Located on the Southern Oregon Coast, this small town and the surrounding area give numerous opportunities to enjoy the great outdoors including jet boat trips, hiking, fishing, windsurfing, and rockhounding.
-There are also plenty of other places to visit such as Prehistoric Gardens, museums, or restaurants.
+Situated on the Southern Oregon Coast, Gold Beach offers numerous of outdoor activities, including jet boat trips, hiking, fishing, windsurfing, and rockhounding.
+In addition to outdoor adventures, the area features attractions such as Prehistoric Gardens, various museums, and delightful restaurants.

 Besides the artisan treasures, the Gold Beach is popular among rock and mineral collectors for opportunities to find agates, jaspers, petrified wood, and fossils.

-Beautiful beaches are a crown jewel of Gold Beach and its vicinity.
-You can explore South Beach, Buena Vista State Park, Myers Creek Beach, Pistol River State Park, Bailey Beach, Ophir Beach, and Nesika Beach.
-Those are the biggest and the most notable beaches you might want to visit and see.
+Gold Beach and its surroundings boast several beautiful beaches, each worth exploring: South Beach, Buena Vista State Park, Myers Creek Beach, Pistol River State Park, Bailey Beach, Ophir Beach, and Nesika Beach.

 Otter Point State Recreation Area

-Otter Point State Recreation Area is a hidden gem of the South Oregon Coast featuring unique sandstone formations with the mighty Pacific Ocean in the background.
-The park is not indicated on Highway 101, but you can reach this picturesque area 5 miles north of Gold Beach by following Old Coast Road.
-Hiking trails run from the south parking area to Bailey Beach and from the north parking area to Agate Beach and sandstones.
+Otter Point State Recreation Area is a hidden gem of the South Oregon Coast.
+Featuring unique sandstone formations set against the backdrop of the Pacific Ocean, this park is a must-visit.
+Although it’s not marked on Highway 101, you can reach it by taking Old Coast Road, about 5 miles north of Gold Beach.

 Find Places To Stay